 Hours: Tues.-Sat.
 12 p.m.-10 p.m., Sun.
 3 p.m.-8 p.m.

 The Rib Cage Smokehouse

-The Rib Cage Smokehouse transports you to a family backyard barbecue, complete with lively music, paper table cloths and mason jar glasses.
+The Rib Cage Smokehouse transports you to a family backyard barbecue, complete with live music, paper tablecloths, and mason jar glasses.
 The Rib Cage is a true family affair (Robert Hill owns the restaurant, his sons Brandon and Ronnell are managers of the Lee Rd. location and the soon-to-open W. 25th St. location, respectively).
-They prepare minimally processed, non-gmo pork, beef, poultry and produce, locally sourced as much as possible, with a 10-ft. smoker fueled by cherry, apple and hickory wood lumber crafting their finest meats every morning.
+They prepare minimally processed, non-GMO pork, beef, poultry and produce, locally sourced as much as possible, with a 10-ft. smoker fueled by cherry, apple, and hickory wood lumber crafting their finest meats every morning.